justincasher/justincasher.github.io/articles/2024/Hilberts-10th-problem/Hilberts-10th-problem.md

 ## 2. Hilbert's 10th problem

-&emsp; *Hilbert's 10th problem* asks whether there exists an algorithm which determines whether a polynomial with integer coefficients has a solution in the integers.
+&emsp; *Hilbert's 10th problem* asks if there exists an algorithm which determines whether a polynomial with integer coefficients has a solution in the integers.
 We can rewrite this using Turing machines as follows.
 Let $ P $ be the decision problem

 $$
 P = \{ F \in \mathbb{Z}[X_1, \dots, X_n] \mid \exists a \in \mathbb{Z}^n \text{ s.t. } F(a) = 0 \};